thi-ng/umbrella/packages/geom-subdiv-curve/README.md

 ## About

-Freely customizable, iterative nD subdivision curves for open / closed geometries
+Freely customizable, iterative nD subdivision curves for open / closed geometries.
+This is a support package for [@thi.ng/geom](https://github.com/thi-ng/umbrella/tree/develop/packages/geom).

 Based in principle on: